Nathan-Reinhardt/GVF-Lures/README.md

 # GVF-Lures
 ## Website
-This repository is for the [GVF-Lures Website](https://www.gvflures.com/).
+This repository is for the GVF-Lures Website (currently down for maintenance).
 Purpose for this website is to bring awareness and spread important information about GVF-Lures which is a fishing tackle company.
 GVF-Lures creates lures and dodger fishing equipment used to help catch fish in a variety of places within the USA.
 This website was built by using Django (python3) backend and the ReactJS frontend framework.
 Webpack is used to bundle the files and the website is hosted on Heroku.
 The domain of the website is gvflures.com User Authentication does exist in the website and allows users to access certain pages that non users are not allowed to access without proper credentials.
 Every page has mobile css adjustments made for vertical and landscape mode while also being adjusted for bigger screens as well.
 The website is a solo project all done by myself done from complete scratch.
 ## WIP
 Currently this project is a WIP and will be updating this READ.md with updates/additions to the project.
-Main tasks to be finished is Shop, Forgot Password, Reset Password, and Verification Pages.
-Updates to a current page that need to be made is the Profile Page while working on the Shop Page.

 <br/><br/>
 <br/><br/>